Trump Administration Public Charge Rule Toolkit

 - Protecting Immigrant Families’ “Know Your Rights” Fact Sheet

 - Collateral Damage: The Administration’s Public Charge Immigration Restrictions are Endangering Health Coverage for U.S.-Citizen Children

 - The Trump administration says it is working to improve health care; yet, its public charge rule will rip access to health care from the grasp of millions of individuals.
 Many more will choose not to seek care because of fear.

-- The public charge rule will affect over 10 million documents immigrants.
-Kaiser Family Foundation has estimated that enrollment will also decline among the 19 million citizen children of immigrant parents.
+- The public charge rule will affect over 10 million documented immigrants.

 - In our health care system access to medical care often depends on access to basic benefits like Medicare and Medicaid.
 These programs are used by over a hundred million Americans—they are hardly special benefits.
 This regulation penalizes lawful, documented immigrants by denying permanent residency for using these basic components of how we access medical care.